ehoffman5/Opera-Touch-Redesign/README.md

 # Project Encore
-### *Re-Imagining Opera's Mobile Browser*
+## Re-Imagining Opera's Mobile Browser

-This is the official repository of Project Encore, dedicated to providing an all-out redesign of the Opera Touch mobile browser.
+This is the official repository of Project Encore, dedicated to providing an all-out redesign of the Opera Touch mobile app.